masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ###### v) Inside normalFunc(callbackParam) function the callback argument i.e. callbackParam is now invoked as a function by using parenthesis '()' i.e. callbackParam()
 ###### vi) Function as a argument without parenthesis '()' i.e. normalFunc(callbackFunc) feel much as a normal parameter.
 So, keeping consistency, neat and clean code.
 ###### vii) In Example2, more than one callback can be passed.
-###### viii) In Example2, more important is where the callback function invoked, less important argument sequence.
+###### viii) In Example2, more important is where the callback functions invoked, less important is argument sequences.
 See the following snippets in Example2.

 ```javascript
 function normalFunc(callbackParam1, callbackParam2) {
   callbackParam2()